datawire/bakerstreet-docker-template/README.md

 ## Container Information ##

-The Docker image is assembled using the Phusion baseimage-docker project as a base template and therefore is based on Ubuntu 14.
+The Docker image is assembled using the excellent Phusion baseimage-docker project as a base template and therefore is based on Ubuntu 14.
 We may eventually replace the Phusion baseimage or provide an alternative CentOS template.

 Read more about Phusion baseimage here: (http://phusion.github.io/baseimage-docker/)

-## FAQ ##